reframejs/reframe/docs/introduction.template.md

 Reframe renders your React views on the server, and/or in the browser, and/or statically.
-Reframe helps you create static React apps, universal React apps, and other types of apps.
+Reframe helps you create static websites, universal React apps, and other types of apps.
 Reframe is designed with "adaptability" in mind (= almost no lock-in).

+This introduction presents what Reframe is, how it's different from other web frameworks, and the Reframe project's scope.

 # Introduction

-This introduction presents what Reframe is, how it's different from other web frameworks, and the Reframe project's scope.
-If you want to start use Reframe right away, check out the Getting Started section instead.

 Reframe allows you to define pages like this: